Calciumdibromid/CaBr2/frontend/src-wasm/README.md

 ### Code Checking

-We use `clippy` for lints and `cargo fmt` to check the formatting of the code:
+We use `clippy` for linting and `cargo fmt` to check the formatting of the code:

 ```bash
 cargo clippy --all-features -- --deny clippy::all